uribench/cryptography/README.md

 # Samples of Various Ciphers

-This repository includes a collection of code samples of various ciphers techniques, including:
+This repository includes a collection of code samples of various ciphering techniques, including:

 1. Substitution ciphers
 2. Book ciphers

-Each ciphers technique has its own dedicated folder with source code, tests, and documents.
+Each ciphering technique has its own dedicated folder with:

+- Source code
+- Sample programs
+- Tests
+- Documents